Clinical Hypnosis

 - Experiments and practices

-In this 40-hour training level, the emphasizes given to practice, participation, research and reading materials along with more advance techniques and utilization approaches.
+In this 40-hour training level, the emphasis is given to practice, participation, research, and reading materials along with more advanced techniques and utilization approaches.

 Hypnotic intervention: